GRCDEV/ArduSim/help/development.md

 Rectangular boxes represent the functions included in section "[4 Protocol implementation](#markdown-header-4-protocol-implementation)" that must be implemented by the developer, while comments are automatic processes performed by ArduSim.

-ArduSim starts loading the implemented protocols and parsing the command line to know which role will it run, among other parameters.
+ArduSim starts loading the implemented protocols and parsing the command line to know which role will it run.

 ### 3.1 PC Companion